 Why You Do it: When you’re impatient you are short, which can appear to be dismissive and rude.
 When you are impatient you are demonstrating emotional immaturity.

-The Problem: Impatience is a distraction for everyone and it changes YOU most.
+The Problem: Impatience is a distraction for everyone and it changes YOU the most.
 Impatience drives people away from you.
-They hide information or bad news from you, for fear of dealing with your impatient behavior.
-It forces you to make decisions quickly and not well thought out.
+They hide information or bad news from you for fear of dealing with your impatient behavior.
+It forces you to make decisions quickly that are not well thought out.
 People who work for impatient leaders often say they are intimidated and fearful of their leader.

 How to Stop: Don’t communicate when you feel impatient.
 Recognize that your impatience is not BECAUSE OF someone else, but rather it is TRIGGERED by your own thinking.
 Your impatience is yours to stop, it isn’t up to other people to go faster, be smarter, ‘get it’, etc. Impatience is a fail for you as a leader.
 Stop it.